Why Airplane 3 never happened

 For all the criticism aimed at Airplane II – The Sequel, it should be noted that it has a quite wonderful sight gag in its midst.
 One of the finest of all time, goes the argument, and we ain’t disagreeing.

-Whilst common belief remains that Airplane 3 as a project died when the grosses for the second film came in, though, a different perspective was put forward by Robert Hays – who played Ted Striker, of course – in an interview with Moviefone back in 2011 (an interview that’s no longer on its site, else we’d link to it).
-For here is the second reason the film never happened.
+While common belief remains that Airplane 3 died when the grosses for the second film came in, a different perspective was put forward by Robert Hays – who played Ted Striker – in a 2011 interview with Moviefone (an interview that’s no longer on its site, else we’d link to it).
+In here is the second reason the film never happened.

 In said chat, Hays revealed his nervousness about doing a further follow-up, and ultimately, his reluctance – combined with the box office disappointment of the second – ended the project’s chances.